220124-JavaReactAzure/CupOfJava/standup.md

 ### Austin Blandford
 - Added logging code to p0 while following along with Friday's lesson on logging.
 Also added CrudDAO as well as a CustomerDAO to the project.

+## **2.8.22** ##

+### Brandon
+- finished p0.
+Practicing presenting.

+### Jacob
+- Working on thi linked list custom collection to store data.

+### Andrew
+- Stuck connecting the database.
+Will need help setting it up properly.

+### Lewis
+- Working on getting the data to write to the database properly.

+### Scott
+- Finished all of his menus, but is sturggeling getting information to write to the database.

+### Austin Blandford
+- Planning on getting his account settup in the database.